mahouboy23/IB-notes/UC ESSAY 4.md

 Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.

 description:
 I expresses my creativity trough blender trying to represent mundane and simple object, because i find beaty in simplicity and try to recorded the moment of every day light.
 I don't quite remember why i got into blender i think it was simply by curiosity or chance but it helps me express a creative but simple feeling.
+This make appreciate what a moment which simply capturing a simple moment in life that we may take for granted

 info:
 **How to write an essay for UC Prompt 2:**